Here is a story about hobby farm life.

 Making Money With A Hobby Farm Requires A Business Plan

 When you want your farm to make money as soon as possible, planning can seem tedious.
-However, successful business owners will tell you, a plan can often be the key to success.
+However, successful business owners will tell you, a plan can often help you avoid financial issues down the road.

 Planning pushes you to think carefully about how you’re going to bring your venture to life.
 Your planning will include coming up with a strategy for building your hobby farm into a successful side business.